hmerrilees/prac/README.md

 If you find yourself regularly finishing early, you've identified that you would benefit from a shorter feedback cycle!

-I firmly believe that time and quality of practice are responsible for the bulk of actually-existing competence, and so I've implemented only two tracking features, `proc trac` for a bare total of time, and `prac log` for plain text goal-setting and reflection.
+I firmly believe that time and quality of practice are responsible for the bulk of actually-existing competence, and so I've implemented only two tracking features, `proc trac` for a bare total of time, and `prac notes` for plain text goal-setting and reflection.

 #### Can I have x feature to track something that I could just as easily track in the plain text notes?
 no.